 T.S.
 IDIOT is a slam-losing, short sighted, queer, Jewish poet with eczema.
 Sometimes his performances are more abstract, and sometimes more like a band or even a proper poet that your nan would like.
 His influences include punk poets and 60s beat writers to more unusual poetical icons like Dr. Seuss, Poly Styrene and Neil Armstrong.

 T.S.
-IDIOT has appeared at poetry events across the UK, including Forked (Apples & Snakes), Spotlight (Raise The Bar) and Penzance Literary Festival.
-In 2017 he honed skills with Doorstep Arts and Unleashed Theatre Company, delivering performances to an international audience.
+IDIOT has performed at poetry events across the UK, including Forked (Apples & Snakes) and Spotlight (Raise The Bar).
+In 2017 he honed his skills with Doorstep Arts and Unleashed Theatre Company, delivering performances to an international audience.
 In 2005 he played the mother goose in a primary school production of Charlotte's Web (he was really good).
-He's currently the creative producer for Alonely, as well as directing Langaland Festival
+He's currently the creative producer for Alonely Theatre Company and Langaland Festival

 Contact him for bookings, commissions and more (send a message to email@example.com, via his facebook page or tweet him).
 If you shout loud enough he may come galloping across the horizon like a tiny hairless horse.
 You can also buy some of his meaningless tat via Uncollective Records.

 YOUTUBE | SOUNDCLOUD | FACEBOOK | TWITTER | INSTAGRAM